ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/BackUp.rst

 BackUp
 ======

-Invokes the BackUp ROS2 action server, which causes the robot to back up by a specific displacement.
+Invokes the BackUp ROS 2 action server, which causes the robot to back up by a specific displacement.
 It performs an linear translation by a given distance.
 This is used in nav2 Behavior Trees as a recovery behavior.
 The nav2_recoveries_ module implements the BackUp action server.